bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 - <kbd>Alt</kbd>+<kbd>PageDown</kbd> moves to the same day and month in the next year
 - <kbd>Home</kbd> moves to the current selected date, or today if no selected date
 - <kbd>End</kbd> moves to today
-- <kbd>Enter</kbd> or <kbd>Space</kbd> Selectes the currently highligted (focused) day
+- <kbd>Enter</kbd> or <kbd>Space</kbd> selects the currently highlighted (focused) day

-When internationalizing the datepicker, it is important to also update the `label-*` props with apropriate translated strings, so that international screen reader users will hear the correct prompts and descriptions.
+When internationalizing the datepicker, it is important to also update the `label-*` props with appropriate translated strings, so that international screen reader users will hear the correct prompts and descriptions.

-The features and styling of `<b-calendar>` are intentianally kept minimalistic in order to provide the best possible accessibility to _all_ users.
+The features and styling of `<b-calendar>` are intentionally kept minimalistic in order to provide the best possible accessibility to _all_ users.

 ## Implementation notes